moov-io/watchman/docs/index.md

 ![Moov Watchman Logo](https://repository-images.githubusercontent.com/163885848/41101f80-c6d9-11ea-9ab5-dc9f51b849df)

 Watchman is an open-source **sanctions screening engine**.
-It downloads government watchlists (OFAC, EU, UK, UN, and others), keeps them in memory, and compares each customer or counterparty you send to those lists.
-You get a ranked list of possible matches and a score from 0 to 1.
+One Docker command downloads OFAC (and EU, UK, UN, and others), keeps them in memory, and scores each customer or counterparty.
+You get a ranked hit and a score from 0 to 1 — Apache 2.0, in your network, with a scorer you can read.
 HTTP API, Go library, browser UI, optional MCP.

 Start here: [Using Watchman](/watchman/using-watchman/) · [Docker](/watchman/usage-docker/) · [For compliance and risk](/watchman/methodology/for-compliance/)